ADelau/proj0016-epidemic-data/README.md

 - It is reported individuals may be infected and infectious without developing symptoms.
 - For now, tests are targeted at individuals with symptoms that are highly suspicious.
 A good fraction of the individuals developing symptoms are being tested.
 - The sensitivity of the test is estimated to be 70-90%.

+# Interventions
+We ask you to decide which interventions to apply based on the data.
+Note that, multiple interventions can be applied at the same time, you may then combine them.
+Some interventions come with parameters, you must provide a value for this parameter.
+We assume than 90% of the citizens will follow the recommendation, others act as if no intervention were made.
+Here are a list of the different interventions along with their associated parameters:

+- Wear a mask: Wearing a mask reduces by 20% the infection rate.
+No parameters are associated with this intervention
+- Case isolation: When an individual becomes symptomatic, it isolates itself.
+The infection rate associated to isolated indivuals is reduced by 25% at home, 90% in communities and 100% at work or school (no infection at work or school).
+It has as parameter the duration of the isolation.
+- Home quarantine: When an individual becomes symptomatic, all the individuals of its home isolate them-selves.
+The infection rate associated to isolated indivuals is reduced by 25% at home, 90% in communities and 100% at work or school (no infection at work or shcool).
+It has as parameter the duration of the isolation.
+- Lockdown: The infection rate associated to every individual is reduced by 75% in communities, by 75% at work and by 100% at school.
+There is no reduction at home.
+No parameters are associated with this intervention
+- Social distancing: Each individual above a given age apply social distancing.
+It reduced the infection rate at work and in communities by 75%.

+When combining interventions, the strongest reduction is apllied.
+The only excpetion is the intervention of waring a mask that has a multiplicative effect on the others.
+Case isolation and home quarantine cannot be combined.